elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- {:.pr} Make me afraid, make me very afraid, I tell you.
+- {:.pr} Make me afraid, make me very afraid, go ahead.
 And you know the good ways: shake my forehead with a rope, hang me by the armpits, warm my feet with a red-hot shovel.

 - {:.sp} The Guard Man.